Closed-form solutions for VIX derivatives in a Legendre empirical model

 \section{Introduction}

 Over the past thirty years, variance products and volatility trading have gained popularity with the introduction of the VIX index and its derivatives.
-The VIX is a volatility index calculated by the Chicago Board Options Exchange (CBOE), which informs investors about the expected market volatility of the S\&P 500 index in the next 30 calendar days.
+The VIX is a volatility index calculated by the Chicago Board Options Exchange (CBOE), which informs investors about the expected market volatility of the S\&P 500 index in the next 30 calendar days. \citet{whaley2009understanding} provides a comprehensive explanation of the VIX index and its role in financial markets as an important barometer of investor sentiment. \citet{wang2019vix} shows that VIX has significant predictive power for international stock market volatility, with large VIX movements having particularly strong explanatory ability for market volatility forecasting.
+Furthermore, \citet{bekaert2014vix} decompose the squared VIX index into the conditional variance of stock returns and the equity variance premium, demonstrating that while the variance premium predicts stock returns, the conditional stock market variance is more effective at predicting economic activity and financial instability.

+The modeling and simulation of volatility dynamics represent a challenging mathematical problem that requires sophisticated computational techniques.
+Our research aligns with the scope of Mathematics and Computers in Simulation by presenting a novel approach to simulating market dynamics through innovative mathematical modeling.
+The computational aspects of our work, particularly the development of efficient algorithms for pricing derivatives based on spectral methods, offer valuable insights into scientific computation in financial mathematics.

 The VIX expresses volatility in percentage points and is derived under the assumption of zero jump on the process of the forward price ${F_{t,T},0\le t\le T}$ to the S\&P 500 index.
 Under a risk-neutral measure $\mathbb{Q}$, the dynamics of $F_{t,T}$ are governed by the equation

 where $\sigma_{t,T}$ is the stochastic volatility and ${W_t}$ is the standard $\mathbb{Q}$-Brownian motion.
 The square of the VIX index can be defined as